-The precise procurement of any such public realm enhancements will be the subject of further negotiations and be the subject of a planning obligation agreement.
-However, the photographs below identify the potential location for this potential new cycle and pedestrian route, to replace the vehicular / street scene that currently exists.
+The precise procurement of any such public realm enhancements will be the subject of further negotiations and should include early discussion with both TTS Highways, the Parish Roads Committee and the Crime Reduction Officer, and may also be the subject of a planning obligation agreement.
+The photographs below identify the potential location for a potential pedestrian and cycle route.

-Existing view from Rue de Funchal towards the new Town Park
+Existing view from Rue de Funchal towards the Town Park